- Blog Categories

 How to Restart Jenkins in Windows, Linux, and Mac?

-After installing Jenkins on your system, it runs as a background process.
+After installing Jenkins on your system, it runs as a background process, making Jenkins service restart a straightforward task using platform-specific commands.
 Therefore, you can easily restart Jenkins on your Linux, Windows, and Mac computer by following the simple commands you follow while restarting other services.
-However, we have mentioned the steps you may follow below to get the job done.
-Check them out now!
+Below, we’ve listed platform-specific commands that show you exactly how to restart Jenkins in Linux, Windows, and macOS environments.

 A. Restart Jenkins in Linux